FazilaAli/UIAgent/README.md

 ## 🚀 Overview

-UI_Agent is designed to automate visual regression testing with intelligence.
+UI Tester is designed to automate visual regression testing with intelligence.

 It compares **new UI screenshots** against **baseline screenshots**, detects changes, and uses an AI model to determine whether the change is expected or a defect.